gakhromov/ai4good_birdclef/README.md

 python3 train.py --data_path ../datasets/birdclef-2022 --load_weights False
 ````
 the ``--data_path`` argument is the relative path to the dataset.
 The `--load_weights` is for
 loading precalculated weights during pretraining on another dataset like the 2021 data.
+For 3-fold
+models we have example weights that match the default config.

 All the necessary configurations can be set in the ``config`` file.